Tenge Law Firm

 SO, DO YOU NEED A PERSONAL INJURY ATTORNEY?

-While there’s no law that forces you to hire a Fort Collins personal injury lawyer, consulting with a lawyer is the most important step you can take when you’re seeking the best legal and financial outcomes for you and your loved ones.
+While there’s no law that forces you to hire a Fort Collins personal injury lawyer, consulting with a lawyer is the most important step you can take when you’re seeking the best legal and financial outcomes for yourself and your loved ones.
 An experienced personal injury attorney knows how negligent parties, insurers, and defense teams use their resources to avoid liability: an attorney you trust can be the single most important weapon in your arsenal.

 What Types of Injuries Do Negligent Parties Cause?